8 Signs of a Bad Day Care Center

 It's finally time to put your precious kiddo in day care, or to switch day care centers after a not-so-positive experience.
 It's okay to be nervous; it just means you'll be more cautious.
 Don't let the task become daunting, however.
 It's as easy as looking for a few simple signs.
 To be the best critic of any facility your child attends, start using your senses...including your sixth sense!

 Observe your surroundings -- right down to the smells and sounds--to get a feel for the type of care your child will receive and the people your child will interact with.
 And always listen to your little one if he or she comes home with concerns; kids pick up on subtleties that parents may miss.
 According to Linda Hassan Anderson, M.A., senior director for the National Association for the Education of Young Children (NAEYC), there are eight red flags to look for when deciding on the best day care for your child.

 A Non-Stimulating Environment

 Without enough interesting interaction, your child could be stunted in development, both emotionally and mentally.
 Look for up-to-date toys and play areas, and don't be afraid to ask about how often toys are switched out (and cleaned!).
-Also discuss how the center chooses age-appropriate activities, if it follows any specific educational philosophies, etc.
+Also discuss how the center chooses age-appropriate activities, and if it follows any specific educational philosophies.

 No Emotional Support from Caregivers